aulekator/mt5-connector/README.md

 Check that the bar type string in your strategy config exactly matches the bar type you subscribed to in `on_start`.
 A mismatch means `on_bar` is never called.
 Also verify AutoTrading is enabled in the MT5 terminal.

-Note: this package only installs successfully on Windows.
+Note: `mt5-connector` only installs successfully on Windows.
 It cannot be installed on macOS or Linux.

 ---